aaronr7734/team-8-project/Deliverable_2_Template.md

 Grading criteria (6 points): Use the provided format.
 The user stories should be in an adequate level of granularity (not too broad nor too specific).
 Provide the priority and estimation for each user story.

+As a freshman college student, I want to be able to find easy discounts, so that I can have an easy transistion into college.
+As a college student who is on a scholarship, I want to be able to find discounts, so that I can use my grant money in an affordable way.

 ### 8. Issue Tracker (<span style="text-decoration:underline;">Everyone</span>)